SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

 .. note::

-   You can only check for protocol conformance if your protocol is marked with the ``@objc`` attribute, as seen for the ``HasArea`` protocol above.
+   You can check for protocol conformance only if your protocol is marked with the ``@objc`` attribute, as seen for the ``HasArea`` protocol above.
-   This attribute is used to indicate that the protocol should be exposed to Objective-C code, and is described in `Using Swift with Cocoa and Objective-C <//apple_ref/doc/uid/TP40014216>`_.
+   This attribute indicates that
+   the protocol should be exposed to Objective-C code and is described in `Using Swift with Cocoa and Objective-C <//apple_ref/doc/uid/TP40014216>`_.
-   Even if you are not interoperating with Objective-C, you will still need to mark your protocols with the ``@objc`` attribute if you want to be able to check for protocol conformance.
+   Even if you are not interoperating with Objective-C, you need to mark your protocols with the ``@objc`` attribute if you want to be able to check for protocol conformance.

-   Note also that ``@objc`` protocols can only be adopted by classes, and not by structures or enumerations.
+   Note also that ``@objc`` protocols can be adopted only by classes, and not by structures or enumerations.
-   If you mark your protocol as ``@objc`` in order to check for conformance, you will only be able to apply that protocol to class types.
+   If you mark your protocol as ``@objc`` in order to check for conformance, you will be able to apply that protocol only to class types.

 ..
 QUESTION: is this acceptable wording for this limitation?